 At some point, there’s only so much you can cut from your budget.
 Even if you’re as frugal as can be, the money can only go so far.
 That’s where extra money comes in.

 I love having a side hustle.
 I started my blog years ago and worked on it alongside a full-time job.
 A few years later, I added freelance writing to the mix.
-Now that I’m working on my business full-time, I’m already looking for another side-hustle to add to the mix.
+But in the years when I was really building up my financial health, that extra income was a life saver.

 In that case, you’ll need to reevaluate whether your current emergency fund is still sufficient.
 In general, the higher your monthly expenses get, the bigger your emergency fund will need to be.